-As at 31 March 2023, gender ratio in workforce (including senior management) is 12 (male): 18 (female).
+As at 31 March 2025, gender ratio in workforce (including senior management) is 12 (male): 15 (female).
 The Company has not set any objectives for gender ratio in workforce (including senior management).
 Appointment is primarily made on merits of the candidate after considering a number of factors including the educational background, professional experience, skills and knowledge of the candidate.

-The Nomination Committee reviewed the Board's composition under diversified perspectives, and monitored the implementation of the Board Diversity Policy during the Year.
+The Nomination Committee, delegated by the Board, reviewed the Board's composition under diversified perspectives, and monitored the implementation of the Board Diversity Policy during the Year.